1996 Australian Touring Car Championship

 The 1996 Australian Touring Car Championship was a CAMS sanctioned motor racing title for drivers of 5.0 Litre Touring Cars complying with Australian Group 3A regulations.
 The championship, which was the 37th Australian Touring Car Championship, was promoted as the Shell Australian Touring Car Championship.
 It was contested over ten rounds between January 1996 and June 1996.
 The championship was contested earlier in the year than usual as much of telecaster Channel 7's broadcast equipment was required for its 1996 Summer Olympics coverage.
 1996 was the last year in which Channel 7 would broadcast the championship until 2007, with Network Ten taking over the broadcast rights from the 1997 season onwards.

 The championship was won by Craig Lowndes driving a Holden VR Commodore entered by the Holden Racing Team.

 Television coverage

 Channel 7's coverage was again a same day delayed broadcast which saw Garry Wilkinson return to the coverage as host and eventually as a commentator alongside Mark Oastler after Andy Raymond was moved from the broadcast booth (where he started the season) to the pits and Brad Jones joined the team as their full-time expert.

 Mike Raymond retired from broadcasting full-time after the 1995 Bathurst 1000.

-Pre season
+Preseason

 At the end of 1995, tobacco sponsorship was prohibited by the federal government.
 A tight sponsorship market resulted in both Gibson Motorsport and Glenn Seton Racing scaling back to one car.
 Philip Morris sought to circumnavigate this by sponsoring Alan Jones Racing under a generic name.